Luo Xian: Service under the Cao Wei and Jin dynasty

 The Wei regent Sima Zhao accepted Luo Xian's surrender and ordered him to remain there and continue guarding Yong'an (永安; present-day Fengjie County, Chongqing).
 He also appointed Luo Xian as General Who Rises Above the River (淩江將軍), and awarded him the peerage of the Marquis of Wannian Village (萬年亭侯).
 When four counties in Wuling Commandery (武陵郡; around present-day Changde, Hunan) rebelled against Wu rule, the Wei government appointed Luo Xian as the nominal Administrator of Wuling (武陵太守) and Army Supervisor of Badong (巴東監軍).

-In 265, after Sima Zhao's son Sima Yan (Emperor Wu) usurped the Wei throne and established the Jin dynasty to replace Wei, he promoted Luo Xian from the status of a village marquis to a county marquis under the title "Marquis of Xi'e County" (西鄂縣侯).
+In February 266, (Note: The first year of the Taishi era ends on 21 Feb 266 in the Julian calendar; Sima Yan crowned himself on 8 Feb (bingyin day of the 12th month).) after Sima Zhao's son Sima Yan (Emperor Wu) usurped the Wei throne and established the Jin dynasty to replace Wei, he promoted Luo Xian from the status of a village marquis to a county marquis under the title "Marquis of Xi'e County" (西鄂縣侯).
 The emperor also issued an imperial decree as follows: "(Luo) Xian is loyal, courageous, decisive and resolute.
 He is talented and capable.
 He should have a ceremonial guard to accompany him."
 He also awarded Luo Xian a ceremonial sword made of shanxuan jade.
 After Luo Xian's family moved to Luoyang, the Jin imperial capital, Emperor Wu appointed Luo Xian's son Luo Xi (羅襲) as an Official Who Concurrently Serves in the Palace (給事中).

 In the winter of 267, Emperor Wu summoned Luo Xian to his imperial court in Luoyang, appointed him as Champion General (冠軍將軍) and granted him acting imperial authority.

 In April 268, when Luo Xian attended a banquet hosted by Emperor Wu in Hualin Gardens, the emperor asked him to recommend some talents from among the descendants of former Shu officials.
 Luo Xian then recommended Chang Ji, Du Zhen, Shou Liang, Chen Shou, Gao Gui (高軌), Lü Ya, Xu Guo (許國), Fei Gong, Zhuge Jing and Chen Yu.
 Emperor Wu recruited all of them to serve in the Jin government; these men all put their talents to good use.

 After Luo Xian returned to his post at Yong'an, he led his troops to attack and occupy Wu County (巫縣; present-day Wushan County, Chongqing), which was under the control of Eastern Wu.
 He then presented a plan to Emperor Wu for the Jin dynasty to conquer Eastern Wu.

 Throughout his life, Luo Xian was known for holding himself to high moral standards and being respectful towards scholar-officials.
 Although he did not own any private property or enterprises, he was generous with his wealth and did not hesitate to use it to help the poor.
 He died in 270 and was awarded the posthumous appointment of General Who Stabilises the South (安南將軍) and the posthumous title "Marquis Lie" (烈侯; literally "vehement marquis").